OP-TEE/optee_os/documentation/optee_design.md

 SVC and ABORT and even PSCI calls.
 These handlers are platform specific, therefore this is something that needs to be implemented by each platform.

+## Synchronization
+OP-TEE has three primitives for synchronization of threads and CPUs: spin-lock, mutex, and condvar.

+### Spin-lock
+A spin-lock is represented as an `unsigned int`.
+This is the most primitive lock.
+Interrupts should be disabled before attempting to take a spin-lock and should remain disabled until the lock is released.

+A spin-lock is initialized with `SPINLOCK_UNLOCK`.

+`cpu_spin_lock()` locks a spin-lock

+`cpu_spin_trylock()` locks a spin-lock if unlocked and returns `0` else the spin-lock is unchanged and the function returns `!0`.

+`cpu_spin_unlock()` unlocks a spin-lock

+### Mutex
+A mutex is represented by `struct mutex`.
+A mutex can be locked and unlocked with interrupts enabled or disabled, but only from a normal thread.
+A mutex can't be used in an interrupt handler, abort handler or before a thread has been selected for the CPU.

+A mutex is initialized with either `MUTEX_INITIALIZER` or `mutex_init()`.

+`mutex_lock()` locks a mutex.
+If the mutex is unlocked this is a fast operation, else the function issues an RPC to wait in normal world.

+`mutex_unlock()` unlocks a mutex.
+If there's no waiters this is a fast operation, else the function issues an RPC to wake up a waiter in normal world.

+`mutex_trylock()` locks a mutex if unlocked and returns `true` else the mutex is unchanged and the function returns `false`.

+`mutex_destroy()` asserts that the mutex is unlocked and there's no waiters, after this the memory used by the mutex can be freed.

+When a mutex is locked it's owned by the thread calling `mutex_lock()` or `mutex_trylock()`, the mutex may only be unlocked by the thread owning the mutex.

+A thread should not exit to TA user space when holding a mutex, the only exception is the *big lock* mutex which is handled in a special way.

+### Condvar
+A condvar is represented by `struct condvar`.
+A condvar is similar to a pthread_condvar_t in the pthreads standard, only less advanced.
+Condition variables are used to wait for some condition to be fulfilled and are always used together a mutex.
+Once a condition variable has been used together with a certain mutex, it must only be used with that mutex until destroyed.

+A condvar is initialized with `CONDVAR_INITIALIZER` or `condvar_init()`.

+`condvar_wait()` atomically unlocks the supplied mutex and waits in normal world via an RPC for the condition variable to be signaled, when the function returns the mutex is locked again.

+`condvar_signal()` wakes up one waiter of the condition variable (waiting in `condvar_wait()`)

+`condvar_broadcast()` wake up all waiters of the condition variable.

+The caller of `condvar_signal()` or `condvar_broadcast()` should hold the mutex associated with the condition variable to guarantee that a waiter doesn't miss the signal.

+## Big lock
+OP-TEE is currently designed for one active thread at a time.
+As an intermediate step towards multiple concurrent threads a *big lock* mutex is used.

+The *big lock* mutex keeps secure world effectively single threaded.
+The *big lock* is taken just before the SMC handler is called and released when the function has returned.
+A thread may temporarily unlock the *big lock* lock when concurrency can be enabled.
+The *big lock* should be back in the locked state before the SMC handler returns.

+The *big lock* is released when a thread does RPC and reacquired when RPC returns.
+If the thread doing RPC holds other mutexes at that time or if the *big lock* isn't held the *big lock* is unchanged.

 # 5. MMU
 ## Translation tables
 OP-TEE uses several L1 translation tables, one large spanning 4 GiB and two